ELELAB/cancermuts/docs/tutorial.md

 cb.add_mutations(seq, metadata=['cancer_type', 'cancer_study', 'genomic_mutations'])
 ```

+{% hint style='info' %}
+the gene or protein name is not among the arguments - this is
+because it is inferred from the `seq` object.
+Only mutations
+of the corresponding gene will be annotated.
+{% endhint %}

 This step might take a few minutes as Cancermuts interrogates the cBioPortal
 online database.
 The final result of this step will have modified the `seq`